 You can trial Divi for free for 30 days here

 Elementor is probably the most on-par with Divi in it’s popularity with designers.
 But unlike Divi, Elementor comes only as a plugin that you then pair with pretty much any theme.
-Some popular themes to use with Elementor are Astra Pro and Page Builder Framework.
+Some popular themes to use with Elementor are Astra Pro and Elementor’s own Hello theme.

-Oxygen is the new kid on the block when it comes to page builders and is quickly gaining popularity with some more experienced and tech-savvy website creators.
 Like Elementor, Oxygen is a plugin, however it pretty much does everything you need so there is no real need to pair it with a fancy pants theme.
-Personally, I really like the look and feel of Oxygen however it’s probably better suited to the more experienced website builders in the crowd.
+Personally, I really like the look and feel of Oxygen however it’s not as beginner-friendly as the others so probably better suited to the more experienced website builders in the crowd.

 So what to do now?

 Go take some of the page builders for a spin.
-Divi has a free demo on their website you can try and both Elementor and Beaver Builder have free plugin options as well.
+Divi has a free demo on their website you can try and both Elementor and Breakdance have free plugin options as well.

 New to WordPress?